NiceneNerd/BCML/docs/README.md

 Download the setup executable from the
 [latest GitHub release](https://github.com/NiceneNerd/BCML/releases/latest) or from [GameBanana](https://gamebanana.com/tools/6624).
 Double click to run and install BCML.

+#### Offline Windows Installation

+The Windows installer requires an Internet connection by default.
+To install offline, download `bcml-win64-bundle.zip` from the latest release.
+Then you can either use the default installer and provide the bundle file when prompted, *or* you can just extract it where you would like.
+If you extract it, the only default way to run BCML will be with the command `PATH\TO\BCML\pythonw.exe -m bcml`.
+You can make a shortcut to make that easier if you like.

 ### Building from Source